HL7/davinci-pcde/input/pagecontent/spec.md

 When the document is available, original payer **SHALL** update `Task.status` to `completed` and provide a reference to the [Coverage Transition document](#coverage-transition-document-structure) resource in `Task.output`.
 An example can be seen [here](Task-completed.html).

 The payer may be unable to complete a request if the member is unknown or the information requested cannot be provided.
-In these cases, the original payer **SHALL** indicate that a requests was not completed by updating `Task.status` to `failed` and, optionally, `Task.statusReason`.
+In these cases, the original payer **SHALL** indicate that a request was not completed by updating `Task.status` to `failed` and, optionally, `Task.statusReason`.
 An example can be seen [here](Task-failed.html).

 There are two options for monitoring the Task to verify acceptance, determine progress and determine if the requested document is ready for retrieval: subscription and polling.